bartvandebiezen/css-conventions/css-conventions.md

 8. layout: name of container or function.
 9. components: name of components or block.
 10. pages: name of page or template.
+11. themes: name of the theme.
-11. overrides: depends on type.
+12. overrides: depends on type.

+### Do not use @import for CSS files.

+- Importing CSS files has a negative impact on performance.
+- Create a link to the CSS file in the HTML head instead.
+Or better, change the CSS extension to the extension of your preprocessor.
+This forces the compiler to add the rules into your own CSS file.

 ### Properties should be ordered based on functionality.

 - Increases readability, understanding, and the ability to find duplicate properties.
-- Sass or Less includes should be placed first, before all properties within a rule.
-This is to improve readability and to assure properties from includes cannot override specific properties.
+- Sass or Less includes should be placed first, before all declarations within a rule.
+This is to improve readability and to assure declarations from includes cannot override specific declarations.

 **Order should be:**